freenet-public/graphql-monkey/README.md

 See `gqlm --help` for more options.

 See `examples` for advanced testing using files to define options.
-Run with `gqlm examples/countries.ts --verbose`, for example.
+Run with `gqlm examples/countries.ts --require ts-node/register`, for example.

 ## Options